animatlabs/animatlabs.github.io/_drafts/2026-11-16-postmortem-playbook.md

 ## Postmortem Template

-Here's the template I use.
+The template I use.
 Copy it directly for your next incident.

 ```markdown
 # Incident Postmortem: [Brief Title]